debian-pi/raspbian-ua-netinst/README.md

 If you don't have a display attached you can monitor the Ethernet card leds to guess activity.
 When it finally reboots after installing everything you will see them going out and on a few times when Raspbian configures it on boot.

 If you do have a display, you can follow the progress and catch any possible errors in the default configuration or your own modifications.

+### Logging
+The output of the installation process is now also logged to file.
+When the installation completes successfully, the logfile is moved to /var/log/raspbian-ua-netinst.log on the installed system.
+When an error occurs during install, the logfile is moved to the sd card, which gets normally mounted on /boot/ and will be named raspbian-ua-netinst-\<datetimestamp\>.log

 ## First boot
 The system is almost completely unconfigured on first boot.
 Here are some tasks you most definitely want to do on first boot.